Neural Augmentation Based Panoramic High Dynamic Range Stitching: Conclusion Remarks and Discussions

 High dynamic range imaging and panoramic stitching are two popular types of computational photography.
 They are studied jointly in this paper while they are usually investigated independently.
 There are many applications of high dynamic range (HDR) panoramic imaging.
 A novel algorithm is proposed in this paper to stitch multiple geometrically synchronized and differently exposed sRGB images with overlapping fields of views (OFOVs) for a real-world high dynamic range (HDR) scene.
 Different exposed images of each view are initially generated by using an accurate physics-driven approach, are then refined by a data-driven approach, and are finally adopted to generate panoramic LDR images with different exposures.
 All the panoramic LDR images with different exposures are merged using a multi-scale exposure fusion algorithm, incorporating a physics-driven approach for the enhancement of high-frequency information, resulting in an information-enriched panoramic LDR image.

 It should be pointed out that the inputs are required to have sufficiently large overlapping fields of views large OFOVs by the proposed neural augmentation.
 It would be interesting to consider the case that the OFOVs are not large.
 This challenging case will be investigated by exploring new ways to derive the highly accurate physics-driven approach required by the neural augmentation.
+One more interesting problem is to consider the case that inputs are three differently exposed raw images with OFOVs from an HDR scene.
+Our proposed framework would be extended to study this problem in future.